gsakkas/rite/README.md

 can see that the only enabled features are `F-Is-Type-Fun`, `F-Is-App-P` (the parent expression is an application), and `F-Is-Type-list-P` (the type of the parent expression mentions `list`).

+There should also now be a visualization of the entire tree in `models/decision-tree-data-fa15-op+context+type.pkl.pdf`.
+Each node in the tree lists a decision as above, and is shaded either blue (indicating the classifier is leaning towards **blame**) or orange (indicating it's leaning towards **no-blame**).
+Deeper shades indicate higher confidence.
+When the condition of a node is true, the tree will descend into the left child.
+Note that all of the conditions have the form `<feature> <= 0.5`, so taking the left path means the feature was disabled, the right path means the feature was enabled.

 ## Extending / Reusing